Distributional regression and its evaluation with the CRPS: Bounds and convergence of the minimax risk: Preliminaries

 The expected $\mathrm{CRPS}$ of a predictive distribution $F$ when the observations $Y$ are distributed according to $G$ is defined as

 where $\mathcal{M}(\mathbb{R})$ denotes the set of all distribution functions on $\bbR$.
-This quantity is finite when both $F$ and $G$ have a finite moment of order $1$.
+This quantity is finite when both $F$ and $G$ have a finite first moment.
 Then, the difference between the expected CRPS of the forecast $F$ and the expected $\mathrm{CRPS}$ of the ideal forecast $G$ can be written as

 This implies that the only optimal prediction, in the sense that it minimizes the expected CRPS, is the true distribution $G$.
 A score with this property is said to be \textit{strictly proper}.
-This property is essential for distributional regression as it justifies the minimization of the expected score in order to construct or evaluate a prediction.
+This property is essential for distributional regression as it justifies the minimization of the expected score in order to construct or evaluate a prediction.\\

-\begin{example}(CRPS for Generalized Pareto distributions)\\ Explicit parametric formulas of the $\mathrm{CRPS}$ exist for most classical distribution families : e.g. Gaussian, logistic, censored logistic, Generalized Extreme Value, Generalized Pareto (see \citetnp{gneiting_raftery_2005}; \citetnp{taillardat_2016}; \citetnp{friederichs_2012}).
-We focus here on the Generalized Pareto Distribution (GPD) family and we denote by $H_{\xi,\sigma}$ the GP distribution with shape parameter $\xi\in\mathbb{R}$ and scale parameter $\sigma>0$.
-Recall that it is defined, when $\xi\neq 0$, by

-with the notation $(\cdot)_+=\max(0,\cdot)$.
-When $\xi=0$, the standard limit by continuity is used.
-For $\xi<1$, the GPD has a finite first moment and the associated $\mathrm{CRPS}$ is given by \citep{friederichs_2012}